nadeulab/IgCaller/README.md

 ### Contact

-Bugs, comments and improvements can be submitted as GitHub [issues](https://github.com/ferrannadeu/IgCaller/issues) or directly to *nadeu@recerca.clinic.cat*.
+Bugs, comments and improvements can be submitted as GitHub [issues](https://github.com/nadeulab/IgCaller/issues) or directly to *nadeu@recerca.clinic.cat*.
 If running into any bugs or issues, please share a reproducible example.

 ### Releases
 * v2.0:
   * Added functionality to reconstruct the T-cell receptor (TCR).
 See [issue #10](https://github.com/ferrannadeu/IgCaller/issues/10) and argument -g for details.
-  * Added the possibility to annotate the reconstructed IG/TCR sequences using either the built-in annotation scheme of IgCaller or IgBLAST using IMGT or OGRDB databases (see -a and -aa).
-We recommend using IgBLAST (default), especially when paired normal (i.e., germline) BAM file is not available.
+  * Added the possibility to annotate the reconstructed IG/TCR sequences using either the built-in annotation scheme of IgCaller or IgBLAST (v1.22.0) using IMGT (release 202625-4; 18 June 2026) or OGRDB (release 2026-05-27) databases (see -a and -aa).
+We recommend using IgBLAST coupled with IMGT (default settings), especially when paired normal (i.e., germline) BAM file is not available.
   * Added the reconstruction of partial (J-D or D-V only) rearrangements.
   * Added compatibility with data generated using amplicon-based NGS approaches (i.e., primer-based PCR amplification of IG/TCR rearrangements).
 See arguments -seq, -pr, -prf, and -prs for further details.
   * Added a module to calculate tumor purity based on the IG/TCR gene rearrangements (see arguments -ep, -epc, -scp, -ppc, and -pm, as well as the new output files *output_purity*).